 Centre for Research on Learning and Instruction (CERLI)

-High-level international research at the Centre for Research on Learning and Instruction (CERLI) has its scope on the whole life span.
+The Centre for Research on Learning and Instruction (CERLI) conducts high-level international research focusing on the whole life span.

-CERLI is a research community of the Department of Education, which includes all department staff (including fellowship researchers and visiting researchers) as well as teaching staff in Teacher Training Schools.
+CERLI is a research community affiliated with the University of Turku Department of Teacher Education, and includes all department staff (including fellowship researchers and visiting researchers) as well as teaching staff in Teacher Training Schools.

-CERLI offers a wide range of national and international collaboration possibilities in the field of research on learning and instruction.
-We arrange seminars, reading circles, and writing workshops.
+CERLI is widely networked and offers opportunities for national and international collaboration with key stakeholders in the field of research on learning and instruction.
+Our activities include seminars, reading circles, and writing workshops.

 Get to know our research themes and research groups